 - Statements by CCIJ See all

-Déborah Kitumaini Kasiba is the widow of eminent human rights defender, Pascal Kabungulu, who was assassinated in the Democratic Republic of Congo (DRC) ten years ago.
+Déborah Kitumaini Kasiba is the widow of eminent human rights defender, Pascal Kabungulu, who was assassinated in the Democratic Republic of Congo (DRC) in 2005.
 She lost everything: her husband, her belongings, and her country.
 Since then, she has been living in Canada with her six children.
-Despite the tremendous loss she has suffered, at 56 years old Deborah remains full of vivacity and courage.
+Despite the tremendous loss she has suffered, Deborah remains full of vivacity and courage.

 Ten years after Pascal’s death and after years of ineffective judicial processes in the DRC, Déborah and her family have decided to file a complaint with the United Nations, with the help of CCIJ and Switzerland-based TRIAL (Track Impunity Always).
 Before filing this complaint, Déborah shared her story with us.